btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 ## Manual Deployment

-#### Getting 500 nginx error on aa local server https and for http (BTCPay is expecting you to access this website from)
+#### Getting 500 nginx error on a local server https and for http (BTCPay is expecting you to access this website from)

 You need to open port 80 and 443.
-Once you did that, restar doccker btcpay-restart.sh
+Once you did that, restart docker `btcpay-restart.sh`

 ### How to manually install BTCPay on Ubuntu 18.04?